-- 1. Complete the online health form each day by 8:15. - 2.
+- 1. Complete the daily health screen before 8:15 a.m. each day. - 2.
+Always sign in and out, even during regular school hours, so we know who is on campus in the event of an emergency. - 3.
 Turn off the alarm, if needed, and set alarm if you are the last one on campus.
-Check with colleagues by doing an all call (#1275) if necessary before setting alarm.
-Note: Custodians are currently working days only. - 3.
-Wear a mask at all times outside of your own classroom - 4.
-Stay at least 6 feet from others at all times. - 5.
-Wash your hands frequently. - 6.
-Limit visits to the main office. - 7.
-Do not access any other rooms besides your own classroom and the main office. - 8.
+Check with colleagues by doing an all call if necessary before setting alarm. - 4.
+Wear a mask at all times (exception when working alone in your own workspace) - 5.
+Stay at least 6 feet from others at all times. - 6.
+Wash your hands frequently. - 7.
+Limit visits to the main office. - 8.
+Do not access any other rooms besides your own classroom and the main office. - 9.
 Sanitize shared equipment after you use it (example, copier, laminator, microwave oven and refrigerator doors).
-Sanitizing spray is in all common spaces. - 9.
-If you wish to catch up with others, do so outside.
+Sanitizing spray is in all common spaces. - 10.
+If you wish to catch up with others, do so outside while maintaining 6 ft distance - 11.
+Use the restrooms as assigned.
+Only two people maintaining social distancing may stand in hallway outside of bathroom.